 - Processed securely – to preserve the confidentiality, integrity and availability of the personal data

-Under the DPA 1998 there were eight principles but two of these (about the rights of data subjects and transfers of personal data outside the European Economic Area) are covered in different ways in the GDPR.
 Depending on the context, there are full or partial exemptions from the principles when processing personal data for specific purposes, including academic research.

-Under the GDPR, data subjects are given various rights, which are free to exercise:
+Data subjects are given various rights, which are free to exercise:

 - The right to be informed of how their personal data are being used – this right is usually fulfilled by the provision of ‘privacy notices‘ as described below

 - The right of access to their personal data – accessing personal data in this way is usually known as making a ‘subject access request‘

 - The right to have their inaccurate personal data rectified